mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 to read initially, it is considerably easier to change the functionality later if necessary.

-Makefiles have many similarlities to Bash scripts, including how variables are declared.
+Makefiles have many similarities to Bash scripts, including how variables are declared.
 There are no practical differences between variables and macros in shell scripts, nor in Makefiles.
 In both cases, we merely follow the syntax of :code:`NAME = value`.